Jasmin Forsyth: Career

-Forsyth's first role on TV was as the host of a national AFL show, Totally Footy on Network Ten.
-She then moved into news as a journalist, before becoming a presenter, writer and field producer on Ten's, Totally Wild.
+Geisel's first television role was as the host of the children's television series, Totally Footy on Network Ten, later becoming a presenter on another of the channel's children's series, Totally Wild.

-In 2006, Forsyth joined the Nine Network as a journalist for Queensland programs, Extra and Weekend Extra.
-She also filed stories for Nine News and Sport, and hosted the 2008 & 2009 Qld Surf Life Saving Championships.
+Geisel joined the Nine Network in 2006 as a journalist on regional programs, Extra and Weekend Extra.
+She also hosted the network's coverage of the 2008 & 2009 Qld Surf Life Saving Championships.